itsbillzhang/itsbillzhang.github.io/_posts/2020-05-09-Masculinity Analysis.md

 ## Dealing with Missing Data

 Another mistake occurred here.
 Through inspection, I concluded that missing data were labeled as ‘NaN’, something that is common for datasets.
-However, it was only running some algorithms, and after investigating why things did not add up did I realized that both ‘Nan” and the string “Not available” were used for missing data.
+However, it was only running some algorithms, and after investigating why things did not add up did I realized that both ‘NaN‘ and the string “Not available” were used for missing data.
 The time I could have saved!
 This taught me to do a more thorough .value_counts() in the future and to make sure I understand my data before proceeding.

 I also had to figure out what to do with the missing data.
 The first time I ran the model, not wanting to do any more reading, I opted for a quick-and-dirty dropna, which elements all rows where one of the column responses were missing.
 This led to 212 participants being dropped, an 18% dataset reduction.
 The detriment this had on my model’s accuracy compared to my second implementation was noticeable, however.